oddbird/oddsite/content/2017/06/13/susy-spread.rst

 ~~~~~~~~~~~~~

 Some grid systems use "split" gutters,
-with half a gutter on either some of an element.
+with half a gutter on either side of an element.
 That will add an extra gutter to your total grid width,
 giving your common ``container`` a ``wide`` spread.
 If you are using split gutters,